MyCryptoHQ/knowledge-base-content/troubleshooting/accessing-wallet/lost-ethereum-wallet-password.md

 While there is no way to guarantee that you will suddenly remember your password again, here are some things to keep in mind:

-- The minimum length was 10 characters
+- The minimum length was 10 characters.
-- The password must contain at least one upper case letter, one lower case letter, one symbol, and one number
+- The password must contain at least one upper case letter, one lower case letter, one symbol, and one number.

 You can also try using [pyethrecover](https://github.com/burjorjee/pyethrecover), which will check your wallet against a given file of passwords.
 The tool requires Python and the bitcoin package from python-pip.
 If you know at least part of your password, you can use this program to automate the testing of permutations of your known password characters (just add them all to a text file).